Thomas-GeDaD/SignalK_raspberry_MCS/README.md

 # SignalK_raspberry_MCS
 SignalK Plugin to provide MCS functionality to SignalK

-The Plugin only works on Raspberry OS Jessy / Buster!!
+The Plugin only works on Raspberry OS Buster / Bullseye!!

 Attention: the postinstall.js scripts need sudo privilegs!